 Building a website is tough.
 While organizations and companies made site-building easier, there are still kinks and bugs that can happen from time to time.

 This is where customer service matters.
 It is not likely that you can fix the problems on your own unless you are really that tech-savvy or have employees who are well-versed in tech.

 Choose a company that has live support.
 It could be chat or voice calls—any of these two will do.

 Why is this important?

-If you have a problem, the customer service reps could easily fix it in real-time while you are talking to them.
+If you have a problem, the customer service reps could easily fix it while talking to them in real-time.
 Some companies only offer email, and this is problematic, to say the least.
 It takes a while for them to respond, and you will just go back and forth with the rep with no real resolution.

 7. Back up services

-My last advice is that you choose a company that offers free back-ups.
-Ideally, the web hosting service provider must back-up your website’s’ files every day.
+My last piece of advice is that you choose a company that offers free backups.
+Ideally, the web hosting service provider must back up your website’s files every day.